jsyang/celestial/README.md

 ## TODO for v1.1

+- add functionality for targeting (enemy units and structures)
+    - add HomingMissile functionality for targeting

+- set up querystring for "testing sector"
+    - load different sectors in?
+    - briefing text?
+    - contains entities used for testing

 - improve fighter AI
     - retarget when current attackTarget is dead
     - avoid hovering too long near planet when attacking
-    - different attack patterns for different targets
+    - aggression (proximity to attack target)
     - avoid stars
     - land on planet

 ## TODO for v1.2

-- add functionality for targeting (enemy units and structures)
-    - add HomingMissile functionality for targeting
+- make small RadarGalaxy more useful for controlledEntity

 - unified UX model for game